jwiedeman/react-gtm-kit/docs/governance/privacy.md

 - **Region awareness** – Detect the visitor’s regulatory context (Geo IP, user selection, or CMP) and supply `ConsentRegionOptions` to scope defaults or updates.
 The library forwards `region` and `wait_for_update` to GTM but does not derive them automatically.
 - **Audit trail** – Persist proof of consent (timestamp, categories, version of the notice) in application storage to satisfy GDPR and CCPA record-keeping.

+## Jurisdiction-specific obligations

+- **GDPR/UK GDPR**
+  - Default to deny/hold tracking until the visitor opts in.
+Honor withdrawal immediately and flush queued GTM pushes that depend on denied signals.
+  - Present purpose-specific toggles that align with the four Consent Mode parameters and avoid bundling unrelated processing into a single switch.
+  - Expose a data export route for GTM-related identifiers (e.g., client IDs) and confirm erasure on request within the statutory window.
+  - Document processors (Google, downstream destinations) in the ROPA and ensure a DPA is executed with each vendor enabled through GTM.
+- **CCPA/CPRA**
+  - Respect “Do Not Sell/Share” (DNS) signals by mapping the user choice to `ad_user_data` and `ad_personalization` = denied before any ad tech tags run.
+  - Provide a self-service opt-out link in the site footer/header and wire it to the consent update API plus downstream suppression lists.
+  - Maintain a dedicated inbox/workflow for access/deletion requests and log response timestamps for the annual audit.
+- **Brazil LGPD and other regions**
+  - Mirror the GDPR defaults for prior consent, and publish locale-specific privacy notices.
+Track any country overrides in the consent presets you pass to `setConsentDefaults`.
+  - Keep a register of local bases for processing (consent vs. legitimate interest) for each GTM tag configuration.

 ## Data minimization and tagging hygiene

 - Push only the attributes required for measurement.
 Avoid sending PII/PHI through the data layer.
 Configure GTM variables to anonymize or hash identifiers when possible.